pedrolazera/Absurdeco/README.md

 # Absurdeco

 An adversarial Wordle game.
 The Artificial Intelligence is a minimax search enhanced with alpha-beta pruning.
+The webapp is written in plain vanilla javascrit.
 Have fun!

 Link to the game: [here](https://pedrolazera.github.io/Absurdeco/).